Getting Close to Alberta Birds of Prey

 Alberta Birds of Prey

-Spirit is an eagle was shot and is blind.
-He'll never be returned to the wild.
+Spirit is an eagle who was shot and is blind.
+He’ll never be returned to the wild.

 Because the center is well known in Southern Alberta, locals bring in injured birds all the time.
-Colin tells us the recent story of a big husky 300-pound farmer who came into the center cradling a little family of owls in his hands.
+Colin tells us the recent story of a big husky 300-pound farmer who came into the center, cradling a little family of owls in his hands.
 He was very emotional.
-“I accidentally ran over this nest in the field and I feel terrible.
-I brought them in to you because I took a tour here when I was in Grade 1 twenty years ago.”
+“I accidentally ran over this nest in the field, and I feel terrible.
+I brought them to you because I took a tour here when I was in Grade 1 twenty years ago.”

 Why You’ll Want to Visit the Center

-And that’s one of the reasons why you come to the Alberta Birds of Prey Center, to get an close-up experience like no other with these beautiful birds.
+And that’s one of the reasons why you come to the Alberta Birds of Prey Center: to get a close-up experience like no other with these beautiful birds.

-When people normally go to a big zoological facility it’s more of a spectator experience, but at the Birds of Prey Center they like to give you a hands-on intimate experience.
-But it’s not only about a cool close-up selfies; it’s about education and conservation wrapped up in a fun experience.
+When people normally go to a big zoological facility, it’s more of a spectator experience, but at the Birds of Prey Center, they like to give you a hands-on, intimate experience.
+But it’s not only about cool close-up selfies; it’s about education and conservation wrapped up in a fun experience.

 “People don’t want to be lectured to or feel like they are in a classroom.
 They want an experience – I call it conversational conservation.
 Where we are just talking and can integrate factoids but also let people know what we are doing to help the birds, what they can do to help us, and what they can do when they leave in their own backyard.
 That way it’s more engaging, interactive and inspiring for people.” –Colin

-The public can come in and get a very up close experience to the wildlife of western Canada.
-They can also feed baby hawks, pet an eagle, release hawks back to wild, and even give an eagle a shower!
+The public can come in and get a very up close experience of the wildlife of western Canada.
+They can also feed baby hawks, pet an eagle, release hawks back to the wild, and even give an eagle a shower!

 “There aren’t many places in the world where you can reach out and touch an eagle.
 It’s a very special experience,” Colin says with pride.